Nam4ik/WeatherFetch/README.md

 cargo build -rv
 sudo mv ./target/release/wfetch /usr/local/bin
 cargo clean
+wfetch config && cp src/arts.yaml ~/.config/WeatherFetch/
 ```
+And dont forget switch coords in config to your!
 <br>

 **Or just download release and move it to one of** `$PATH` **dirs.**